 The Lardini brand makes formal wear and outerwear.
 They use wool, cotton, ramie, cashmere, and other natural fabrics.

 Zimmerman is a womenswear brand committed to creating beautiful clothing without neglecting social and environmental responsibility.
 The brand uses natural fibers like cotton, silk, linen, wool, and ramie for 90% of its collections.

-Ramie and rayon have similar origins; plants.
+Ramie and Rayon have similar origins.
 But while rayon goes through chemical processing and becomes semi-synthetic, ramie remains all-natural after chemical degumming.
 Both fabrics have a silky texture and are better for the environment compared to synthetic fibers.
 Rayon fabric is easier and cheaper to produce than ramie, but ramie is a more eco-friendly option.

 Cotton is a popular plant fiber in the textile industry.
 Ramie is nowhere near cotton in industry consumption, but it is more eco-friendly compared to conventional cotton’s pesticide and herbicide use.

 However, they grow organic cotton, much like sustainable ramie, without pesticides, herbicides, and fertilizers.
-Unlike ramie, there is no chemical process involved in turning organic cotton into yarn.
+Unlike ramie, no chemical process is involved in turning organic cotton into yarn.
 Ramie is significantly costlier and harder to source than organic cotton.

 Related: Read more on the environmental impact of cotton

 Ramie Fabric vs. Polyester